kashw2/My-Brain/Information Communication Technology/Operations/Kubernetes/Workloads/Deployments.md

 Deployments provide a way to provision pods in a Kubernetes cluster.
 A Deployment's orchestration methodology involves maintaining a set number of replicas across all nodes.
-A deployment is not ideal in situation where state is to be persisted across Pod restarts .
+A deployment is not ideal in situation where state is to be persisted across multiple Pods because all Pods in a Deployment share a Volume.

 # Pros